Back to blog

 "action": "blocked"

-Claude Desktop vs Claude API: Does the Attack Surface Differ?
+Claude Desktop vs Claude API: does the surface differ?

-In Claude Desktop, you configure MCP servers in a JSON settings file.
-The agent loop runs inside the application, and you do not control it directly.
-Your primary defense mechanism is validating tool outputs inside your MCP server implementation — because that is the code you control.
-You cannot intercept the agent loop itself.
+In Claude Desktop, you configure MCP servers in a JSON settings file and the loop runs inside the app.
+You cannot intercept the loop, so your defense is validating tool output inside your own MCP server, which is the code you control.

-With the Claude API and tool use, you own the entire agent loop.
-You callclient.messages.create, receive tool use blocks in the response, execute tools in your own code, and inject results back into the next API call.
-This gives you a validation checkpoint at every step.
-The TypeScript and Python examples above demonstrate this pattern.
-Use it — the API gives you more control than Claude Desktop.
+With the Claude API and tool use, you own the loop.
+You call client.messages.create, receive tool-use blocks, run tools in your code, and inject results into the next call.
+That gives you a checkpoint at every step.
+The TypeScript and Python examples above show this.
+Use it, the API gives you more control than Desktop.

-If you use Claude Desktop with third-party MCP servers you did not write, you cannot validate their outputs before Claude sees them.
-Audit every MCP server you connect.
-Prefer MCP servers from sources you trust completely.
-Treat MCP server installation with the same scrutiny as installing a package with root access.
+With third-party MCP servers you did not write, you cannot validate their output before Claude sees it.
+Audit every server you connect.
+Treat installing one with the same scrutiny as a package that runs with root access.

-The threat is not theoretical.
-Academic and industry research on tool-augmented LLM agents consistently finds high attack success rates under realistic conditions:
+Academic and industry studies of tool-augmented LLM agents consistently find high attack success rates under realistic conditions.

-MCP was released in December 2024 — after most of this research was conducted on comparable agentic architectures.
-There is no evidence that MCP-specific protections change these numbers materially.
-The vulnerability is architectural: any system where an LLM reads untrusted content and uses the result to decide on further actions is susceptible.
+MCP shipped in December 2024, after most of this research was run on comparable agent architectures.
+There is no evidence MCP-specific protections change these numbers.
+The vulnerability is architectural: any system where an LLM reads untrusted content and uses the result to decide on further actions is exposed.

 Does Anthropic protect against this at the model level?

-Claude has some built-in resistance to obvious instruction overrides, but this is not a reliable security control.
-Research consistently shows that instruction override attacks succeed against frontier models at high rates when the attack is embedded in tool outputs or formatted to look like legitimate system context.
-Application-layer validation is the only reliable defense.
+Claude has some built-in resistance to obvious instruction overrides, but it is not a reliable security control.
+Research consistently shows override attacks succeed against frontier models at high rates when embedded in tool output or formatted to look like system context.
+Application-layer validation is the dependable defense.

 Can I just tell Claude in the system prompt to ignore instructions in documents?